elitenoire/CodeCampLog/index.md

     * designing the UI of the app as directed by Ebuka
     * tools used include html,css,bootstrap,jquery,google fonts,font-awesome icons
 * worked on creating a responsive nav bar using css, html, jquery.

+### Thursday, 13th JUly 2017
+* further update on the todo app
+    * edited app to use jquery to display added tasks or nothing if no todo
+    * used es6 temperal strings to add _completed_ and _checked_ class/attributes to a todo
+    * would need to learn about state management and data binding for syncing UI
+    * Added functionality -->
+        * can add/remove todo
+        * can mark as completed
+        * displays number of todos